Important Steps To Take If You Believe Your Child Has Special Education NeedsJanuary 30, 2019 | by Jennifer Fortunato

 After the evaluations are conducted, another meeting with be scheduled for you with the Child Study Team to discuss the results and whether your child is eligible for special education and/or related services.
 Additional evaluations may be ordered if required.
 If the district doesn’t agree that additional evaluations are required, you have the right to obtain them at your expense.

-If it is determined that your child is eligible for services, an Individualized Educational Program (IEP) will developed and will be reviewed on an annual basis and implemental to ensure your child receives the special education services and/or related services he or she needs.
+If it is determined that your child is eligible for services, an Individualized Educational Program (IEP) will be developed and reviewed on an annual basis and implemented to ensure your child receives the special education services and/or related services he or she needs.
 Your input in developing your child’s IEP and in the annual review of your child’s IEP is critical.
 Each IEP must be reasonably calculated to enable a child to make progress appropriate in light of that child’s circumstances.

 If your school district declines to conduct an evaluation or you do not agree with the Child Study Team’s determination, you have legal recourse with respect to identification, evaluation, eligibility, program development and placement.
 You should consult with a special education attorney to protect your child’s rights to obtain the special education services and resources he or she needs.